bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_2.markdown

 ![Subsequent GET Request Cached Database Calls](./figures/get_request_db_cached.png)

+You can see the caching behavior when you retrieve the home page in subsequent calls.

 ## Exercise ##

 Can you go to http://localhost:3000/welcome/index and explain why you see the contents shown in the page?